Survival and Flourishing

 AddisCoder Inc. General support

-† Parentheses indicate speculation grant awarded to certain grantees, prior to the completion of the S-process round.
-If the speculation grant amount was higher than the S-process recommendation, it subsumed the S-process recommendation, so only the speculation grant amount is meant to be granted.
-If the speculation grant was less, it was deducted from the S-process recommendation, so the total granted is meant to be the amount of the S-process recommendation.
+† Parentheses indicate speculation grant awarded to certain grantees, prior to the completion of the S-Process round.
+If the speculation grant amount was higher than the S-Process recommendation, it subsumed the S-Process recommendation, so only the speculation grant amount is meant to be granted.
+If the speculation grant was less, it was deducted from the S-Process recommendation, so the total granted is meant to be the amount of the S-Process recommendation.

 “*” Asterisks demarcate grants that were “controversial” in that one or more recommenders wished to publically disendorse the grant.
 Multiple asterisks correspond to multiple disendorsements.

-Note that the S-process system is designed to generally favor funding things that at least one recommender is excited to fund, rather than things that every recommender is excited to fund.
+Note that the S-Process system is designed to generally favor funding things that at least one recommender is excited to fund, rather than things that every recommender is excited to fund.
 As such, the grant recommendations above do not especially represent the “average” opinion of the group in any sense.

-Freedoms compatible with the S-process
+Freedoms compatible with the S-Process

-The S-process is designed to allow a lot of freedom and autonomy for the Recommenders and the funders.
-Funders retain the right and freedom to make and/or recommend grants that the S-process, as a whole, did not endorse, based on information the funders learn from the S-process.
-As well, the Recommenders and funders are free to communicate with each other as much as they want outside of the S-process structure.
-As such, while the S-process might be useful in helping the funders learn about grant-making opportunities and opinions, the funders need not be limited by the outputs of the S-process in order for it to function.
+The S-Process is designed to allow a lot of freedom and autonomy for the Recommenders and the funders.
+Funders retain the right and freedom to make and/or recommend grants that the S-Process, as a whole, did not endorse, based on information the funders learn from the S-Process.
+As well, the Recommenders and funders are free to communicate with each other as much as they want outside of the S-Process structure.
+As such, while the S-Process might be useful in helping the funders learn about grant-making opportunities and opinions, the funders need not be limited by the outputs of the S-Process in order for it to function.

 Sharing of recommender input documents

 Each Recommender’s own inputs to the process (both initial and final versions) are free for that Recommender to share privately or publicly in any form and for any use-case, as long as they anonymize any other Recommenders who have requested anonymity, and respect the privacy of the organizations who applied to the round.
-In particular, the S-process does not require Recommenders to avoid sharing their own (appropriately anonymized) inputs, even when sharing some documents might make it somewhat easier in principle for an adversary to reverse-engineer the inputs of other Recommenders.
-The spirit of the S-process is, however, to discourage this sort of intentionally adversarial de-anonymization, as it is disrespectful of the Recommenders who contributed their time and effort under the conditions of anonymity.
+In particular, the S-Process does not require Recommenders to avoid sharing their own (appropriately anonymized) inputs, even when sharing some documents might make it somewhat easier in principle for an adversary to reverse-engineer the inputs of other Recommenders.
+The spirit of the S-Process is, however, to discourage this sort of intentionally adversarial de-anonymization, as it is disrespectful of the Recommenders who contributed their time and effort under the conditions of anonymity.